AdobeDocs/control-panel-learn.en/help/subdomains-and-certificates/delegate-subdomains-using-cname.md

 role: Admin
 level: Experienced
 ---
-# Delegating subdomains using CNAME
+# Delegate subdomains using CNAME

-To be able to start sending emails or publish landing pages with Adobe Campaign you need to setup a new subdomain.
+To be able to start sending emails or publish landing pages with Adobe Campaign, you must set up a new subdomain.

 Learn how to set up and submit a subdomain using CNAMEs in the Control Panel.